 Clothes Drying Racks to Dryers

-Before we begin, I’m not going to lecture you on getting rid of your dryer – it’s your dryer, you do what you want to get through the laundry each week!
+Before we begin, I’m not going to lecture you on getting rid of your electric dryer.
+It’s your dryer!
+Do what you need to do to get through the laundry each week!

 There are several factors to consider when using a dryer: